HosonLi/Timer/README.md

 # Timer
-A easy and simple timer.
+A easy and simple timer

+# IDE
+Visual Studio 2022